MMZK1526/Haskell-RM/README.md

 ### Introduction

-A Register Machine is a simple system involving a finite number of registers (each holding a natural number), a finite number of lines, and only three operations (increment, decrement and halt).
+A Register Machine is a simple system involving a finite number of registers (each holding a natural number), a finite number of lines, and only three instructions (increment, decrement and halt).

-An increment operation takes a register and a line number.
+An increment instruction takes a register and a line number.
 It increments a the register and jumps to the given line.

-A decrement operation takes a register and two line numbers (say `m` and `n`).
+A decrement instruction takes a register and two line numbers (say `m` and `n`).
 If the register is positive, it decrements the value and jumps to line `m`.
 Otherwise it jump to line `n` (without changing the register, which is still 0).

-A halt operation terminates the machine.
+A halt instruction terminates the machine.
+If we jump to a line number that does not exist, it is treated as a halt instruction as well.

 Consider the following example: